ddhp/remove-debug-loader/README.md

 ...
 ```

-this would remove these patterns:
+this would remove these patterns

-requiring dependency
+requiring dependency:

 ```js
 const debug = require('debug')
 ```

-also support import
+also removes import:

 ```js
 import debug from 'debug'